pdegner/pdegner.github.io/Machine_Learning/mp/mountain_project.md

 In this article, I have walked through the steps of a complete machine learning project, including setting a goal, laying out a plan, gathering data, model training and analysis, and analysis of results.
 Specifically, I have demonstrated, with code, how to use DistilBERT and transfer learning for sentiment analysis on unlabeled data using MountainProject.com as an example.
 Although I was unable to conclude that a smaller, more relevant dataset is better than a larger, less relevant dataset (or vice versa), I was still able to label the sentiment of rock climbing gear forums and draw some conclusions from the results I found there.

-I wrote about this project on Medium: https://medium.com/@pattidegner_7/transfer-learning-example-using-keras-and-distilbert-with-code-e6e725f1fc2d
+I wrote about this project on [Medium](https://medium.com/@pattidegner_7/transfer-learning-example-using-keras-and-distilbert-with-code-e6e725f1fc2d)

 All of these datasets have been posted on Kaggle.